nadersayed22/to-do-task/README.md

 ## Go and clone to_do_task  app's repo.

-2. Create & Run a virtual environment for this app.
+1. Create & Run a virtual environment for this app.

         Open your terminal, go to the wall app's cloned repo's directory, and run this command

-1. Make sure you installed virtualenv
+2. Make sure you installed virtualenv

        pip install --upgrade virtualenv

-2. Activate the wallvenv virtual environment
+3. Activate the to_do_task virtual environment

        source to_do_task/bin/activate

-3. Install all of the needed packages.
+4. Install all of the needed packages.

        From your terminal running your to_do_taskvenv, run the following command

        pip install -r requirements.txt

-4. If you'll use my test db, you don't need this step.
+5. If you'll use my test db, you don't need this step.

 ## Run the migrations

        python manage.py makemigrations
        python manage.py migrate

-5. Now, your configs are completed just run the application.
+6. Now, your configs are completed just run the application.

        python manage.py runserver

-6. use this links to router in project
+##  use this links to router in project

 ### to admin panal
      http://127.0.0.1:8000/admin/